-If your goal is to improve your students’ literacy, these are the words you want to focus on.
-They are ambitious words, such as ‘emerge’, ‘analyse’, ‘peculiar’ and ‘context’, that your students are likely to come across in a variety of contexts and across all subjects, but aren’t used much in everyday conversation.
+If your goal is to improve learners’ literacy, Tier 2 words are the words you want to focus on.
+They are ambitious words, such as ‘emerge’, ‘analyse’, ‘peculiar’ and ‘context’, that learners are likely to come across in a variety of contexts and across all subjects, but aren’t used much in everyday conversation.
 As Beck and McKeown say, these words “are not the most basic or common ways of expressing ideas, but they are familiar to mature language users as ordinary as opposed to specialised language.”